sethbang/whole-home-inventory-system/README.md

    - Click on items to view/edit details
    - Add custom fields as needed

+4. **Data Management**
+   - Use the backup feature to create data backups
+   - Restore from backups when needed
+   - Import/export data using the migration tools
+   - Generate reports and analytics

 ## Future Features

 🚀 The following features are planned for future releases:

-- 📱 **Progressive Web App (PWA)**: Offline access and mobile app-like experience
-- 📊 **Advanced Reporting**: Generate detailed reports and analytics about your inventory
-- 🔄 **Backup & Restore**: Automated backup system with restore capabilities
-- 📷 **Barcode/QR Scanning**: Quick item lookup and entry using barcodes
-- 🔌 **Plugin System**: Extensible architecture for community contributions
-- 🔄 **Data Migration Tools**: Import/export functionality for various formats
 - 📱 **Mobile Apps**: Native mobile applications for iOS and Android
 - 🤖 **AI Integration**: Automated item categorization and description generation
 - 🏷️ **Smart Tags**: Automated tagging system based on item characteristics
 - 📅 **Maintenance Reminders**: Schedule and track item maintenance
 - 📈 **Value Tracking**: Track item depreciation and current market values
 - 🔗 **API Integration**: Connect with home automation and insurance systems
+- 🔌 **Plugin System**: Extensible architecture for community contributions

 ## Contributing